FredHutch/tfcb_2024/lectures/lecture01/lecture01.md

 ## Communication

-Slack Workspace: TFCB_2023
+Slack Workspace: TFCB2024 (see Canvas for invite link)

-- <span style="color:magenta;">#general</span>: course announcements (please turn on notifications for this channel)
 - <span style="color:magenta;">#lectures-homeworks</span>: questions about course content and help for homework
-- see pinned posts in each channel for quick links and reminders
+- see pinned posts for zoom links and reminders

 ---